 - Decrease damage done to nature and people by extractive industries.

 - Conserve and protect water and its availability to all people and forms of life.

-- Make healthy food available to all people.
+- Make healthy food available in a sustainable way to all people.

 - Reduce human-induced global climate change.